What is an L1A Visa?

 Need Immigration Law Counsel?
 Call Yekrangi & Associates Today!

 Immigration law can be complicated and this article does not exhaust all the issues that could arise for adjusting status.
-These issues can be extremely complex, and a single misstep could potentially lead to deportation or other immigration penalties.
-If you have any questions, please do not hesitate to contact our office.
+L1A visa issues can be extremely complex, and a single misstep could potentially lead to deportation or other immigration penalties.
+If you have any questions, please do not hesitate to contact our office and speak with an L1A visa lawyer.

 - Adjust Status (Green Card Application): L1B Visa